weecology/NeonTreeEvaluation_package/README.md

 (e.g. [TEAK](https://www.neonscience.org/field-sites/field-sites-map/TEAK))
 that cover the dominant ecosystems in the US.

-For more complete information see:
+For more complete information see the data vignette.

-<a href="https://github.com/weecology/NeonTreeEvaluation" class="uri">https://github.com/weecology/NeonTreeEvaluation</a>

 RGB
 ---